 Despite a nationwide outcry during the 2018 election cycle, North Dakota’s discriminatory voter ID law remains on the books.
-While the cameras have turned their attention elsewhere, the fight to stop this flagrant voter suppression continues in the courts.
+While the cameras have turned their attention elsewhere, the fight to protect our freedom to vote continues in the courts.

 NOTE TO VOTERS IN NORTH DAKOTA: Native Americans in North Dakota should show up to vote with their identifications.
 If the poll worker denies them their right to vote because of the residential address requirement, they should demand a set-aside ballot and immediately contact their community leaders for assistance.